mroberts1/BOOTSTRA.386/manual/index.md

 February 1983 wasn't really a time of significance.
 It's hard to explain but not all times are equally accessible.
 There's a topology and the distances are very non-euclidean.
 It's just as uneven and entropic as everything else this universe creates.
 For whatever reason, the next easily accessible date that requires under 50KW and wasn't millions of years ago is February 1983, 25 years before I was born.
 I have about a 5 minute window at 3:32 AM tonight to catch it otherwise I will be sent off to somewhere in the Proterozoic.

+Time travelers already exist and you know about them.
+Giuseppe Arcimboldo, Marie Curie, Magnus Hirschfeld, Adam Ferguson, James Maxwell....you know how people say they were 100 years ahead of everyone else ...
+Well, about that ....
+They're all members of the Chrono-motorist club.
+They used to go to the monthly meetings before their decent to the past.

+Most time travelers are extremely sterilized robots going back hundreds of millions of years to collect samples.
+And even then, only about 16% come back.
+Most missions fail.
+The robots crash or they fail to come back.
+The Antikythera device is actually a gear from one famous fiery crash in Alexandria which got "reverse engineered" as the Aeolipile and of course there's Roswell.

 The best way to travel isn't to get vintage currency, that's expensive.
-What I do is purchase jewelry at estate sales.
-Then I pawn it off.
-At least that way I'll have a few hundred bucks.
+Instead, purchase jewelry at estate sales then pawn it off.
+Then you'll have a couple weeks of money without having to purchase currency from coin collectors before you go.

 But that money and the rest of the stuff in my Samsonite really doesn't last long.
-My chance to return won't open up for 6 months and this money will last about 2 weeks if I'm stingy.
+My chance to return won't open up for 6 months and this money will last about 3 weeks if I'm stingy.

 Most people think that they would just invest in stocks and become a millionaire.

 There's a few problems.
-You Driver's license has a date of birth 25 years in a future.
+You Driver's license has a date of birth 35 years in a future.
 How are you going to open up that brokerage account?

 "Work with the mob" you might say.
 Ok, how?
-Call 1-800-MAFIA and get Guido on the horn?
+Call 1-800-MAFIA4U and get Guido on the horn?
 Be real.

 Let's say you bring back $50,000 in jewelry to sell.
 Anyone you sell it to has to file anything priced over $1,000 with the Feds and they need your ID which once again you don't have.